avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 #### Validator Target Gas Mode

-When validator target gas is enabled (via `enableValidatorTargetGas()` or `validatorTargetGas: true` in `initialFeeConfig`), validators control the gas target dynamically via their node preferences, using the same ACP-176 mechanism as the C-Chain (see [Dynamic Gas Target Via Validator Preference](#dynamic-gas-target-via-validator-preference)).
-The precompile's stored `targetGas` is **not used for block building** -- validators always adjust `targetExcess` from the parent block's current value.
+When validator target gas is enabled (via `enableValidatorTargetGas()` or `validatorTargetGas: true` in `initialFeeConfig`), validators control the gas target dynamically as described in [Dynamic Gas Target Via Validator Preference](#dynamic-gas-target-via-validator-preference).
 While validator target gas is enabled, calling `setFeeConfig` updates the stored `targetGas` value but has no effect on block building.

-When validator target gas is disabled (the default), the precompile's stored `targetGas` value is authoritative and validator preferences for gas target are ignored.

 **Toggling behavior:**